 - Passive DI’s don’t

-The Best Instruments for Active DI’s
+The Best Instruments for ACTIVE DI’s

-Active DI’s work best with PASSIVE instruments, including:
+The first rule of thumb is: Active DI’s work best with PASSIVE instruments, including:

 - Electric Guitars